 3. We show that this approach can provide accurate reconstructions of the vital rates.
 The more information on the vital rates is provided the easier it is to find a correct reconstruction.

-4. Given the type of input that the method uses, it can be a useful tool for those systems where tracking has not been performed, is costly, or impractical.
+4. Given the type of input that the method uses, it can be a useful tool for those systems where tracking has not been performed, or is costly or impractical.

 Key-words